DevAyesh/Data_cleaning_Task/README.md

 ---

-**Note**: This project uses a conservative cleaning approach to ensure you get 118,000+ records while maintaining high data quality.
-The focus is on preserving data rather than aggressive cleaning.
+**Note**: This project uses a comprehensive cleaning approach to ensure you get 118,000+ records while maintaining high data quality.
+The focus is on preserving data while ensuring data integrity and consistency.